xiongweinudt/course/README.md

 # course
- experiment project for IS course
+ experiment project for IS course.